Officials hope Minnesota avoids COVID-19 spike after Labor Day

 “There is so much riding on this,” Ehresmann said.

-While most bar and restaurant owners are faithfully following state guidelines in order to stay open, she acknowledged some are being thwarted by those customers unwilling to change their behavior.
+While most bar and restaurant owners are faithfully following state guidelines in an effort to stay open, she acknowledged some are being thwarted by those customers unwilling to change their behavior.

 “We have owners and managers trying to do the right thing, but it’s the patrons who are causing the problems,” she said.
 “The reality is that some people who want to frequent these establishments are really shooting themselves in the foot.”